-Depreciation and Amortization
+5. Depreciation and Amortization

 Depreciation is provided for in amounts sufficient to relate the cost of depreciable assets to operations over the estimated service lives, principally using straight-line methods.
 Leased equipment is depreciated over the term of the capital lease.
 Leasehold improvements are amortized over the shorter of the life of the improvement or the lease term, using the straight-line method.
-Intangible assets consist of deferred financing costs for fees paid approximates the interest method over the term of the associated financing arrangement (which approximates the interest method).
+Intangible assets consist of deferred financing costs for fees paid related to the financing of the Company's notes payable and are being amortized using the straight-line method over the term of the associated financing arrangement (which approximates the interest method).